polachandu/React/README.md

 * Everything in React is a component.
 Button is a component, navbar is a component and so on.
 * There are two types of Component
 1. Class based Component - old way and no buddy is using this now.
-2. Functional Component - new way and currently every one is using.
+2. Functional Component - new way and currently every one is using.(It is just a normal javascript function which returns some JSX element)